FALL FOLIAGE PLEIN-AIR ON THE COAST!

-Artists Björn and Tollef Runquist will team up again to host a five day painting workshop this summer, August 21-25, 2017 in Clark Island, on the beautiful Saint George peninsula.
+Artists Björn and Tollef Runquist will team up again to host a three day painting workshop this Fall, Oct 6-8, 2017 in Clark Island, on the beautiful Saint George peninsula.
+Limited to 10 people.

 104 Patricia Lane